MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 ## 3.6 Thermal Energy Storage (M2)

 The pre-optimization for this measure focused on two discrete variables for the `Coil:Cooling:DX:SingleSpeed:ThermalStorage` object; the `Operating Mode Control Method` and the `Operation Mode Control Schedule Name` fields.
-The pre-optimization simulated each of the two control methods, EMSControlled and ScheduledModes, with each of the five control schedules to determine the option that minimized the annual energy cost savings compared to the baseline as shown in Figures x. and x. below.
+The pre-optimization simulated each of the two control methods, EMSControlled and ScheduledModes, with each of the five control schedules to determine the option that minimized the annual energy cost savings compared to the baseline.
 For the `Simple User Sched` schedule option, the inputs were kept at default values.
 Of these eight combinations, the `Simple User Sched` produced the greatest savings with both control methods with the `EMSControlled` method showing greater savings compared to the `Scheduled Modes` option as shown in Figure 3.21 and 3.22 below.

 ![image](images/measure_m2_preoptimization_emscontrolled.png)